rotki/rotki/README.md

 #### Donations

-For people who don't want to purchase a subscription but would still like to support the development of Rotkehlchen we also accept donations in BTC and ETH or tokens.
+For people who don't want to purchase a subscription but would still like to support the development of Rotki we also accept donations in BTC and ETH or tokens.

  - Send **BTC donations** to: 1PfvkW8MC7Ns2y8zn6CE2P2t5f19KF8XiW
  - Send **ETH donations** to: 0x9531c059098e3d194ff87febb587ab07b30b1306